seigedigital/detektiiif2/README.md

 __Load in Firefox (most likely v2):__
 * open `about:debugging`
 * click "This Firefox"
-* click "Load temporary Add-on" and select your `build` folder
+* click "Load temporary Add-on" and select your `build` folder (or the manifest.json file in it)

 __Load in Chrome (likely v3):__
 * open `chrome://extensions`